jpbarela/asop_bot/README.md

 environmental variable `OPENAI_API_KEY`.
 This key is only used to communicate with OpenAI and is not sent to any other service.

-Users who have `make` installed on their system, most Linux machines and MacOs users, will be able to
+Users who have `make` installed on their system, most Linux machines and MacOs users, will be able to run a number of commands to interact with repo easier.

 Users who want to experiment with the code will also need Python installed and the [Poetry](https://python-poetry.org/).